shegz101/Kumia/README.md

 ## Import Statements Increasing and deforming the code

 To make this better, I created a root file named `index.jsx` inside the `pages` folder where I exported all the needed imports.
-Now, I can import all the components with a one-liner
+Now, I can import all the components with a one-liner.

 From this: